7 Cringe-Worthy Habits That Keep Christians Stuck In Debt & How To Find Freedom!

 I’ve learned that sometimes knowing what you shouldn’t do isn’t a strong enough catalyst to get us to change.

-Sometimes, we don’t even realize which financial habits keep is enslaved.
+Sometimes, we don’t even realize which financial habits keep us enslaved.

 Looking at debt from this angle might help open our eyes.